(Amazon UK link) |

-It's many years since I read 'Shadow of a Lady', and while I had vague recollections of the first chapter, I'd quite forgotten the rest.
+It's many years since I read 'Shadow of a Lady'.
+While I had vague recollections of the first chapter, I'd quite forgotten the rest.
 It's a historical novel, set in the time of the Napoleonic wars.
-Helen Telfair is the fictional heroine, who appears in a cameo aged eight as the book opens, although the majority of the book takes place when she is a young, and independent-minded adult.
+Helen Telfair is the fictional heroine, who appears in a cameo aged eight as the book opens.
+However the majority of the book takes place when she is a young and independent-minded adult.

 Although Helen is fictional, she is surrounded by a cast of characters from history including the flamboyant Emma Hart.